tyjacobs/NewsFlow/README.md

 # NewsFlow
-Basic RSS Reader written by Ty Jacobs in Swift 1.2 using XCode 6.4
+Basic RSS Reader written by Ty Jacobs in Swift 2 using XCode 7.1.1

-This app was developed to meet the requirements for a "Code Test" by A&F in July 2015.
+This app was developed to meet the requirements for a "Code Exercise: RSS Feed Reader" by A&F in Nov 2015.

-I also used it to develop my skills in Swift after taking a class at CocoaConf 2015.
+The app uses CocoaPods, specifically ReachabilitySwift and Alamofire

 Beyond the basic requirements, I did the following:
 1. The app works on all sizes/shapes of iOS devices